practicajs/practica/README.md

 <br/>

-### Generate a Node.js app that is packed with best practices AND simplicty in mind.
+### Generate a Node.js app that is packed with best practices AND simplicity in mind.
 Based on our repo [Node.js best practices](https://github.com/goldbergyoni/nodebestpractices) (77,000 stars)

-❣️ **Alpha stage:** It's a very premature work-in-progress, we're only kicking-off now, please revisit by June 2022🗓
+❣️ **Alpha stage:** It's a very premature work-in-progress; we're only kicking off now; please revisit by June 2022🗓

 ![Discord](/docs/images/discord-logo.png) [Discord discussions](https://discord.gg/9Nrarr7p) | ![Twitter](/docs/images/twitter-icon.png) [Twitter](https://twitter.com/nodepractices)

 # What in here for you in one paragraph

-Node.js has great frameworks 💚, they never meant to be production ready - Practica.js bridges this gap.
+Node.js has great frameworks 💚, but they are never meant to be production-ready - Practica.js bridges this gap.
 Based on your preferred framework, we generate a small code that demonstrates a full flow, from API to DB, that is packed with good practices.
-For example, we incude a hardened dockerfile, N-Tier folder structure, great testing templates, and more.
+For example, we include a hardened dockerfile, N-Tier folder structure, great testing templates, and more.
 This can save a great deal of time and painful mistakes.
-All our decisions are being made, [thoughtfully and neatly documented](/docs/decisions), we strive to keep things as simple and standard as possible and base our work on the popular guide ['Node.js best practices'](https://github.com/goldbergyoni/nodebestpractices)
+All our decisions being made are [thoughtfully and neatly documented](/docs/decisions).
+We strive to keep things as simple and standard as possible and base our work on the popular guide ['Node.js best practices'](https://github.com/goldbergyoni/nodebestpractices)

 <br/>